Pharmacogenomics – Codeine and Breastfeeding

 - Some drugs are metabolized by a number of enzymes

-- In the specific example of codeine metabolism, maternal and neonatal morphine clearance also play an important role in neonatal morphine accumulation6
+- In the specific example of codeine metabolism, maternal and neonatal morphine clearance also play an important role in neonatal morphine accumulation8

 Click here to connect to your local genetics centre.

-Kelly LE, et al. A clinical tool for reducing central nervous system depression among neonates exposed to codeine through breast milk.
-PloS one 2013; 8(7):e70073
+Kelly LE, Chaudhry SA, Rieder MJ, Jong G, Moretti ME, Lausman A, et al. A clinical tool for reducing central nervous system depression among neonates exposed to codeine through breast milk.
+PloS One.
+2013.
+8(7):e70073.

-Dayer P, et al. Bioactivation of the narcotic drug codeine in human liver is mediated by the polymorphic monoozygenase catalyzing debrsoquine 4-hydroxylation (cytochrome p-450 dbl/bufI).Biochen Boiphys Res Commun 1988;152(1):411-6
+Dayer P, Desmeules, J, Leeman T, Stribernt R. Bioactivation of the narcotic drug codeine in human liver is mediated by the polymorphic monooxygenase catalyzing debrisoquine 4-hydroxylation (cytochrome p-450 dbl/bufI).Biochem Biophys Res Commun.
+1988.
+152(1): 411- 416.

 Health Canada Advisory – 2008-164 October 8, 2008.

-Authors: C Gibbons MS (C)CGC, JE Allanson MD FRCPC, S Morrison MS CGC and JC Carroll MD CCFP
+Authors: C Gibbons MS (C)CGC, JE Allanson MD FRCPC, S Morrison MS CGC, JC Carroll MD CCFP

 GEC-KO on the run is for educational purposes only and should not be used as a substitute for clinical judgement.
 GEC-KO aims to aid the practicing clinician by providing informed opinions regarding genetic services that have been developed in a rigorous and evidence-based manner.
 Physicians must use their own clinical judgement in addition to published articles and the information presented herein.
 GEC-KO assumes no responsibility or liability resulting from the use of information contained herein.